 In July 2008, Rachel joined the Property Litigation team at Gosschalks and was promoted to Associate in September 2012, becoming a Partner in September 2014.

-Rachel is a published author with her book 'A Practical Guide to Service Charges' currently available on Amazon.
+Rachel is a published author with her books 'A Practical Guide to Service Charges' and 'A Practical Guide to Tenancy Deposits in Assured Shorthold Tenancies' currently available on Amazon.
 Rachel has established herself as a leading specialist in this field and is a regular speaker at conferences and seminars hosted by RICS and MBL.

 She specialises in all areas of property litigation and landlord and tenant matters, including: tenants right to first refusal, residential leasehold enfranchisement, service charges, lease renewal litigation, commercial and residential possession proceedings and debt recovery.